T-Mobile wins trademark battle with Aio Wireless

 T-Mobile is "very pleased that the federal court in Texas has ordered Aio Wireless, a subsidiary of AT&T, to stop infringing T-Mobile's magenta trademark," its press release reads.

-These type of mistakes tend to happen to startups and emerging businesses, but they can avoid such instances with the support of a small business attorney
+These type of mistakes tend to happen to startups and emerging businesses, but they can avoid such instances with the support of a small business attorney.

-Categorised in:
+Categorised in: Intellectual Property Law

 This post was written by